helix-editor/helix/STEEL.md

 You will need a handful of things:

-* A clone of this fork, on the branch `mwp-steel-integration`
+* A clone of this fork, on the branch `steel-event-system`
 * A clone of the steel git repo -> https://github.com/mattwparas/steel, on the branch `master` (default)

 I also cannot promise that this will work on windows.
 I develop off of ubuntu and mac, so for now you can probably safely assume it will work on unix.